klee669/RealPolyhedralHomotopy.jl/docs/src/index.md

 ## Installation

-The package can be installed via the Julia package manager
+The package can be installed via the Julia package manager. it is suggested to use Julia 1.6.1 or higher.
 ```julia
 pkg> add RealPolyhedralHomotopy
 ```